-Crans‑Montana tragedy: Switzerland holds a minute’s silence for bar fire victims
+Switzerland holds minute’s silence for Crans-Montana bar fire victims

 On Friday, January 9 at 2pm, Switzerland observed a minute’s silence as church bells rang out across the country in memory of those who lost their lives in the devastating bar fire in Crans‑Montana.

-The blaze at the Le Constellation bar on New Year’s Eve claimed 40 lives and left 116 people injured.
+The blaze at the Le Constellation bar in the early hours of New Year’s Day claimed 40 lives and left 116 people injured.

 + Crans-Montana tragedy highlights limits of Swiss federal system